Nef cones of projective bundles over surfaces and Seshadri constants: Preliminaries

 \section{Preliminaries}

+Throughtout this article, all the varieties are assumed to be over the field of complex numbers $\mathbb{C}$.
 In this section, we recall the definition and duality property of nef cone as well as the definition of semistability of vector bundles on smooth projective varieties.
 Let $X$ be a smooth complex projective variety of dimension $n$ with a fixed ample line bundle $H$ on it.